DonovanLoSg/cleaning-dsolutions/README.md

 #### Logo

-Logo on every page, clicking on it will bring the visitor to the Home Page.
+Logo on every page, clicking on it will bring the visitor to the Splash Page.
 [Bootstrap Component - Navbar]

 #### Main Navigation